What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 The ideal setups for nature portraits

 Once you start with photography, you have to choose the essential camera for your genre of photography.
+The camera and gear you choose will depend on your budget and your style of shooting.

 Explore different locations